archlabjp/eeslism-go/README.md

 control systems consisting of both buildings and facilities, to the Go language.

 The original EESLISM is written in C and is available at https://github.com/satoh-er/open_eeslism.
+Although the Go language version still needs to be tested, it is not inferior to the C language version in terms of execution speed.

 ## Why porting to Go ?